Pool Maintenance Guide

 Troubleshooting Common Issues

-• Cloudy or Murky Water: Usually indicates poor filtration, unbalanced chemicals or high levels of contaminants.
+• Cloudy or Murky Water: Usually indicates dirty filters, unbalanced chemicals or high levels of contaminants.
 Test water, shock if needed and clean filters.

 • Algae Growth: Green, yellow or black algae require different treatments.
 Brush thoroughly, shock the pool and adjust sanitizer levels.